sfigg/commercialization-public/customize/desktop/design-registration-pages.md

 Windows OOBE has a dark blue background with light text.
 End User License Agreement (EULA) content uses a dark blue background and light text.
 Fly-out content uses a dark background with light text.
 To align with this guidance please ensure that the markup and style conventions HTML sample files are followed precisely.

 > [!Note]
-> Inline CSS styling is required so that the iframe host elements render correctly in the registration pages.
+> Inline CSS styling is required so that the iFrame host elements render correctly in the registration pages.

 ### Colors